scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/list-object-versions.rst

 EncodingType -> (string)

-  Encoding type used by S3 Connector to encode object keys in the response.
+  Encoding type used by Zenko to encode object keys in the response.